syedanastanweer/syedanastanweer/README.md

 };
 ```

-I'm excited to be on a journey to becoming a full stack developer.
+I'm excited to be on a journey to becoming a full-stack developer.
 My current focus is on mastering backend development to complement my frontend expertise and offer end-to-end solutions that empower users through technology.

 ## 🌱 Learning and Growing